geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 - **Cooking Utensils**: Carved wood and metal implements, still functional
 - **Stone Jars**: Dried spices and preserved foods (some still edible)
 - **Firbolg Recipe Tablets**: Stone tablets detailing mountain cuisine and preservation techniques

 ---

+## Area 8: Storage

+_General supplies and equipment_

+### Description

+> This chamber is empty save for a long table and two chairs overturned in one corner.
+The western wall is completely destroyed, opening into  a natural passageway beyond.

+This passage used to be separated from the monastery by a wall with a door, but phase spiders expanded the opening over the centuries as they emptied the storage area of its usable materials.
+The monks would pass through this door to enter the sacred spaces beyond while doing their research and meditations.

+---